faryalusman/A7-Final-Project/README.md

 - treat_askd1: Binary variable indicating whether suggested donation was highest previous contribution
 - treat_askd2: Binary variable indicating whether suggested donation was 1.25 times the highest previous contribution
 - treat_askd3: Binary variable indicating whether suggested donation was 1.50 times the highest previous contribution

+## Research questions
+I want to analyze the provided dataset to investigate the following conditions:
+1. For the variables gender of donor and racial compostion of where the donor comes from, is there a relationship between these variables to the dependent variable of amount donation in a signficant way?
+If so, what is the relationship?
+2. What variables in general are the most important when it comes to informing amount donated?
+3. For the various treatment conditions (ratio of matching donation, donation amount suggested), is there an association with amount donated?

+These questions are answered in the Jupyter notebook.

+## License
+This work is under an [MIT License](LICENSE)